joaopizani/env.modular-xplatform-vim-cfg/README.md

 A random selection of such niceties follows:

- * **Segregated Vim metafiles:** Vim has the bad habit of polluting the user's working directory with backup files (myfile~), swap files (.myfile.swp), undo files, etc. My config segregates all these files into central directories: `${REPO}/runtime/{backup,swap,undo,views}`.
+ * **Segregated Vim metafiles:** Vim has the bad habit of polluting the user's working directory with backup files (myfile~), swap files (.myfile.swp), undo files, etc. My config segregates all these files into central directories: `${REPO}/runtime/aux/{backup,swap,undo,views}`.

  * **Easy and organized plugin management:** Our setup uses [NeoBundle](https://github.com/Shougo/neobundle.vim), the *Mother of All Plugins* for Vim.
    NeoBundle is like a package manager for Vim plugins.
-   You have a list of your installed plugins under `modular-xplatform-vim-cfg/config/plugin-dependent/pluginlist.vim`;
+   You have lists of your installed plugins under `${REPO}/config/recommended/plugin-lists/*.vim`;
    you can install and/or update plugins by using the command `:NeoBundleUpdate` and uninstall by using `:NeoBundleClean`.
-   All plugins are kept under a single directory, with one plugin per subdirectory.
+   All plugin installations are kept under a single directory, with one plugin per subdirectory.

  * **Code snippets:** Includes the awesome [neosnippet](https://github.com/Shougo/neosnippet) plugin, which allows you to insert short snippets of code by using "trigger" keywords and the `<Ctrl-y>` key.